-Percept were contracted for the design and printing of 65,000 brochures to be sent out by The Hills Shire Council, educating residents about recycling.
+Percept were contracted for the brochure design and printing of 65,000 copies to be sent out by The Hills Shire Council in Sydney, educating residents about recycling.

-The Resource Recovery Team at The Hills Shire Council manages the domestic waste service for the local community.
+The Resource Recovery Team at The Hills Shire Council manages the domestic waste service for their local community in Sydney.
 This includes collecting bins, organising clean-up collections and ensuring that the correct items are placed in residential bins.
+They approached Percept for this brochure design and printing project.

-The brief was to create a brochure that is provided to residents.
+The brief was to create a brochure design that would connect with their residents.
 It was to provide information on the domestic waste service and the programs that are offered, and ultimately encourage and increase recycling.

-The strategy for this project was to revamp the previous brochure design to encourage residents to re-read it.
+The strategy for this brochure design and printing project was to revamp the previous brochure to encourage residents to re-read it.

-To stand out from previous communications sent out to residents Percept designed and printed a brochure that makes a strong visual impact.
+To stand out from previous communications sent out to residents Percept approached this brochure design and printing job with the intention of making a strong visual impact.
 The headline ‘Save Big’ has a double meaning, it encourages residents to save money as well as saving the world at the same time.

 Bold colours and simple illustration style gives the brochure design a friendly and approachable feel, while enticing the resident to look inside.
 The message from the cover leads into telling the story of ‘Save the World (and Money) – Nothing gets bigger than that’ – this message is reinforced by the physical size of the finished, printed brochure, as it folds out to form a large flat sheet that tells the recycling story.